percona/mongodb_exporter/README.md

 Based on [MongoDB exporter](https://github.com/dcu/mongodb_exporter) by David Cuadrado (@dcu), but forked for full sharded support and structure changes.

-## Experimental

-The exporter is in beta/experimental state and field names are **very likely to change** and features may change or get removed!

 ## Features

 - MongoDB Server Status metrics (*cursors, operations, indexes, storage, etc*)